peter-evans/create-pull-request/README.md

 The token input defaults to the repository's `GITHUB_TOKEN`.

 > [!IMPORTANT]
-> If you want pull requests created by this action to trigger an `on: push` or `on: pull_request` workflow then you cannot use the default `GITHUB_TOKEN`.
+> - If you want pull requests created by this action to trigger an `on: push` or `on: pull_request` workflow then you cannot use the default `GITHUB_TOKEN`.
 See the [documentation here](docs/concepts-guidelines.md#triggering-further-workflow-runs) for further details.
+> - If using the repository's `GITHUB_TOKEN` and your repository was created after 2nd February 2023, the [default permission is read-only](https://github.blog/changelog/2023-02-02-github-actions-updating-the-default-github_token-permissions-to-read-only/).
+Elevate the [permissions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/controlling-permissions-for-github_token#defining-access-for-the-github_token-permissions) in your workflow.
+>   ```yml
+>   permissions:
+>     contents: write
+>     pull-requests: write
+>   ```

 Other token options:
 - Classic [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` scope.